-MGG's investment property portfolio has increased to \$33,260,289 in Q1 from \$30,786,742 at the end of the 2012 fiscal year, taking into consideration the effects of foreign currency translation.
-This is a \$2,473,547 or 8% increase compared to the end of the year.
-This increase was due to the purchase of two new properties offset by the sale of one small property as well as a fair value gain on an investment property that was undergoing renovations and was not available for use at year end and was recorded at the lower of cost and market in the annual consolidated financial statements.
-During the current quarter, the renovations were completed, and the property became available for use and began leasing space to tenants.
-A formal valuation was completed on the property in early 2013 and this has resulted in the unrealized gain on fair value adjustment on investment properties during the three month period ending March 31, 2013.
+MGG's investment property portfolio has increased to \$33,543,531 in Q2 from \$30,786,742 at the end of the 2012 fiscal year, taking into consideration the effects of foreign currency translation.
+This is a \$2,756,789 or 9% increase compared to the end of the year.
+This increase was due to the purchase of four new properties offset by the sale of two properties as well as an unrealized gain of \$1,136,125 on fair value adjustment on an investment property that was classified as "other assets" at the end of year.
 The Company anticipates that the investment portfolio will continue to increase in the future.